 Jesus was once asked what the greatest commandment was, and He responded that it is to love God with all our heart and soul and mind.
 Obedience is a work entailed by this all-encompassing love.
 The second command is neighbor-love.
 “And a second is like it: You shall love your neighbor as yourself” (Matthew 22:39 ESV).

 Faithful Christianity loves our neighbor, and listening to our neighbor is one manifestation of that love.
 To love is to honor the dignity of the person before you.
 To love is to engage in dialogue by which the “other” in our midst can share his or her story.

 With all the challenge, controversy, and fear that runs through church circles over race and cross-ethnic relationships, we need not look outside of Scripture for ways to love.
 But we must move beyond mere assertion of what Scripture says by actually doing works of love that Scripture commands.
 Listening is a work that results from love.
 James challenges the church to reveal its faith by its works.
 Nominal statements of faith mean a lot less than actions that cost us.

 “But someone will say, ‘You have faith and I have works.’
 Show me your faith apart from your works, and I will show you my faith by my works” (James 2:18).

 Faithful Christianity is practiced Christianity, not merely asserted Christianity.
-When it comes to racial righteousness, works of love are called for.
+When it comes to cross-cultural engagement, works of love are called for.
 There can be so much debate over how to think about race that actual works of love don’t end up happening.
 To commit to a high view of Scripture entails obedience to the actions it commands.
 Let all of us who believe in the Word of God allow His Word to hold us accountable to works that reflect His love.

 Racial Reconciliation Sunday –